EmuxEvans/tinystatus/README.md

 signature, there was little hope that any level of regulation would work.
 Big servers might die, but a thousand TinyP2Ps or their equivalents would bloom.

-In Ireland, there is a rather disgusting political campaign in progress to try and regulate Free Speech (which is already lacking in Ireland) on social networks.
-The rhetoric is that social networks like Twitter and (ugh) Facebook allow this new phenomenon of anonymous bullying called "cyberbullying" which was somehow not a problem in the prior decade's worth of internet use, nor in the decade before that of ubiquitous SMS messaging, nor for centuries before that with the postal system.

-To push this agenda, Irish politicians have taken to blaming every suicide in the country on cyberbullying, transforming the loss of a person into a political tool.
-They are also attempting to paint social networking as a threat to social
-stability: in a press release asking for commentary on "What to do" (not "Should?", but "What?") about social networking, a government working group described "Unfettered Commentary" as if it were a problem requiring a solution.
+When TinyStatus was written, there was a nasty political campaign to attack free speech online under the guise of (as usual) "protecting children".
+Among the tactics employed was a hyping-up of "cyberbullying" (still ongoing) and a "pity me" campaign of politicians saying how hurt they felt when people criticised their pro-austerity policies on Twitter.
+In a press release asking for commentary on "What to do" (not "Should?", but "What?") about social networking, a government working group described "Unfettered Commentary" as if it were a problem requiring a solution.

-The reason for this is pretty simple: Twitter and (ugh) Facebook allow Irish citizens to share the burden of oversight upon their government.
-Word-of-mouth has become so swift and absolute in Ireland, that every revelation of corruption and false democracy in Ireland is coming to light instantly.
-Our wealthy, austerity-pushing government don't like being told that their policies don't work, never have worked, and never will work.
-They don't like to be called out in public, in front of other citizens.
-They don't like mediums where we can talk
-back: they want us to live in a world where they can silence our questions, and provide only the answers they want to give in a one-way manner.
-They want their podium back.

-I plan to make a submission to their panel, consisting of this script and some brief notes on why regulation of free speech will not only be an injust and embarrassing imposition on the citizenry of Ireland, but that it will do nothing to stop us from criticising their terrible policies in public, on social networks that we will build if necessary to prevent their censorship.

-Besides, P2P is awesome.
-I have been meaning for some time to bulid a P2P twitter, although I actually want to make a real, workable, DHT-based status network incorporating pubkey authentication of users.
+Like TinyP2P, I wrote TinyStatus so that it would be small enough to disseminate trivially in fora, emails and even printed on paper.
+It was my "submission" to the public consultation on Free Speech on Social Media (not the actual name of the consultation, much as it should have been).

+Nobody took any notice of TinyStatus, of course, but it was a fun project, and for me it was part of my maturation to realising the intense political nature of our ability to program our own computers.
+Programming allows us to write our way out of some forms of oppression.
+It should be seen as a key democratic skill in the modern era.

 ## That code is HIDEOUS
 You think it's bad now?
 Look back through the commits to when I was trying to